HakaseArt/python_server_practice/README.md

 * Added JSON dump to file
 * Added a response after data was entered and received
 * Added error handlings if JSON does not exists
+* Change HTML to be able to handle data and output dynamically, somewhat